daysantace/elysiancurrency/README.md

 Make sure you are on the development branch - do not push to the main branch without prior consent from daysant.

 ## Credits and acknowledgements
-@daysantace - developer and writer of this README<br>
+@daysantace - developer and writer of this README.<br>
-Diamond Queen - artist for Seanánville money.<br>
+Diamond Queen - artist for Seanánville and Vasti currency.<br>
 d4rkv0rtex and kartoonzz - designer for their respective country's currency.<br>

 ## Licence